SachsKaylee/you-have-been-warned/README.md

 Want to host the bot on your own server or join in on developing?
 Then keep reading!

 ## How to install on your own hardware

+Open a Terminal and enter `git clone https://github.com/PatrickSachs/you-have-been-warned` (git required).
+Then open the folder.

 Copy `config.json.tpl` to `config.json`.
 Let's go through the settings.